top of page

 Next, open the airway by tilting the baby’s head back slightly.
 It is easy to tilt a baby’s head back too far, which would negatively impact the effectiveness of the rescue breaths.
 You should only tilt the baby’s head back far enough to be in a “sniffing” position, as if he/she is sniffing the air.

 Once the head is slightly tilted back, you can perform rescue breaths.
 To do this, cover the baby’s mouth and nose with your own mouth.
-To be clear, this is not how you would perform CPR on an adult or older child; in those cases, you pinch the nose shut with your fingers while covering the mouth with your own.
+To be clear, this is not how you would perform CPR on a child over 12 months; in those cases, you pinch the nose shut with your fingers while covering the mouth with your own.
 Because you’re unable to do this with an infant, however, use your mouth to create a tight seal over the baby’s nose and mouth.
 From there, give two gentle rescue breaths.
-Don’t use the full strength of your lungs to give the breaths; instead, fill your cheeks with air and use that for the rescue breaths.

 After this, check again for responsiveness.
 Perform 30 more chest compressions and 2 more rescue breaths.
 Repeat.